Bryant-zhu/take_home_challenge/README.md

 ## 01-Dashboard
 For 01-Dashboard ,  **please download the HTML file and open it on browser to open the dashboard** it was developed in **R**  with Leaflet.js and Highcharts.js There were two parts in Dashboard , engagement and  monetization.
-As shown in the jpeg file.
+As shown in the **demo .png file**.

 ## 03-clustering